The Secret Speech (novel)

-The Secret Speech is the second novel in a trilogy by British author Tom Rob Smith; it was released in April 2009.
+The Secret Speech is the second novel in a trilogy by British author Tom Rob Smith; it was first published by Grand Central Publishing in April 2009.
 The book features a repeat appearance of Leo Stepanovich Demidov, the protagonist of Smith's first book, Child 44 (2008).
 The Secret Speech is a further exploration of the Soviet Union Joseph Stalin created.
 The third novel in the trilogy, Agent 6, was published in 2011.

 Overview

 Themes

 The title refers to Soviet leader Nikita Khrushchev's 1956 address admitting Stalin's crimes.
 The book continues to develop the theme begun in Smith's first work.
 Leo's nationalism evolves as a microcosm of the country's social revolution.
 The book serves as a good illustration of the internal conflict the citizens felt under Stalin's reign.

 Over the course of the two books, Smith develops his protagonist's understanding of family.
 In this second offering, the daughters of slain farmers from the first book return.
 A conflict develops helping to illustrate to the reader the issues introduced during the release of political prisoners after Stalin's death.